matthijs166/battleship-coding-tournament/README.md

 ```

 ## How to make a move
-In your brain you have to implement the *turn()* method.
+In your brain, you have to implement the *turn()* method.
 This method is called every turn.
-In this method you return a X and Y coordinate to hit on you opponents board.
+In this method, you return an X and Y coordinate to hit on your opponent's board.
 Keep in mind that you can hit the same cell multiple times.
 ```ts
 turn(){
     // Hit a random cell on the enemy playboard